Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

   * +0.1 Each step agent's hand is in goal location.
 * Brains: One Brain with the following observation/action space.
-  * Vector Observation space: 26 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigid Bodies.
+  * Vector Observation space: 26 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigidbodies.
   * Vector Action space: (Continuous) Size of 4, corresponding to torque applicable to two joints.
   * Visual Observations: None.